Security Recommendations

 Malware Awareness

-Malware authors use several common tricks to install their malicious software on your PC.
-Understanding the most common ways they do this can help you stay protected.
+Malware creators use various common tricks to install malicious software on your PC.
+Being aware of these methods can help you stay protected.

 -